fourTheorem/slic-starter/integration-tests/README.md

 ## Preparing Integration tests

 Ensure you have created a Mailosaur account as documented in the [README](../README.md).
-This allows the integratin tests to receive signup and verification emails.
+This allows the integration tests to receive signup and verification emails.
 Once you have done that, set the following environment variables in your shell.
 The values can be retrieved from your mailosaur account.

 ```
 export MAILOSAUR_API_KEY=<api_key_value>